 About a thousand people and 50 plus dogs rose early on Saturday morning, March 24, to attend an unseasonably cold CRUSH Colorectal Cancer 5K and Fun Walk — held for the first time at Durham’s Northgate Mall.

-The spring freeze couldn’t crush the team spirit that rippled through the event, organized annually by the Duke Cancer Institute Multidisciplinary Gastrointestinal Cancer Program for the past five years.
+The spring freeze couldn’t crush the team spirit that rippled through the event, organized annually by the Duke Cancer Institute Gastrointestinal Cancer disease group for the past five years.
 More than $81,000 was raised by 45 teams to improve colorectal cancer treatments and raise awareness for prevention and early diagnosis.
 The event honored and celebrated those whose lives have been touched by colorectal cancer.

 “Welcome everybody!” shouted Duke Cancer Institute executive director Michael Kastan, MD, PhD, to a crowd of families, friends, faculty, physicians, and staff — many of them suited up in multiple layers of Duke blue.
 “I’m sure everyone’s ready to start running and get warm!
 I want to thank Hope (Hope Uronis, MD) and the whole team for organizing this wonderful event!
 We’re here to CRUSH colorectal cancer!
 Colorectal cancer, which affected 130,000 Americans last year (newly diagnosed).
 Colorectal cancer, which killed 50,000 Americans last year.
 We’re here to change those numbers.
 Those numbers are improving, but they’re not improving fast enough.”